Boston Concert Photography — Live Music Coverage — Photography Shark

 For artists who need ongoing coverage across multiple shows or a combination of studio promotional work and live venue coverage, Photography Shark can discuss an ongoing working relationship.

-The studio is at 83 E Water St, Rockland, MA — centrally located on the South Shore and accessible to venues throughout the region and into Boston.
+The studio is at 83 E Water Street, Rockland, MA — centrally located on the South Shore and accessible to venues throughout the region and into Boston.

 ---